LIMUNIMI/labelSignal/README.md

 ## How to reference this work

-This work is being reviewed...
+This work has been accepted at the 13th International Symposium on Computer Music Multidisciplinary Research (CMMR 2017)

 ## License